This post contains affiliate links for which we get a small commission at no extra cost to you.

 In April 2017, we went to Cancun.
 It’s not a destination we had a desire to go to (Dave and I had been several years ago), but my sister was going with her family so we opted to tag along so that Milana can spend time with cousins.
-We are not AI people and prefer destinations where we can wander and explore, with lots of culture and good food.
+We are not AI people and prefer destinations where we can wander and explore, with lots of culture and good food and Cancun is essentially one big American tourist trap.
 We stayed at an all-inclusive for the first time ever (and probably last!) but still managed to have a great time and Milana really enjoyed spending time with her cousins.

 This trip was super cheap.
 We flew Southwest direct from LAX and since I have the companion pass, Milana’s ticket was free.
 I used points for mine and Dave’s trip there and we paid $149/person to come back.
 The hotel was $1300 for 5 nights for all of us, including all food and drinks.
 Can’t beat that!